Baha’ Mou

 Community Resilience and Ecological Balance

-Mangroves are nature’s adaptive marvels, shielding coastlines from the fury of storms and tides, while providing sources of livelihoods for the coastal habitants.
-Building on this natural resilience, our program aims to strengthen the region’s adaptive capacity leveraging on the power of local communities.
-“Baha’ Mou” for example supports the Mouli community by facilitating market access for their mangrove honey products, fostering livelihoods.
-“Learning with Joy” is another such example that enhances access to primary education for the island dwellers.
-These social interventions and continued engagement with the communities ensure permeance and longevity in these programs, an essential element of a Blue Carbon project.
+Mangroves are nature’s adaptive marvels, shielding coastlines from the fury of storms and tides while providing sources of livelihood for coastal inhabitants.
+Building on this natural resilience, our program aims to strengthen the region’s adaptive capacity by leveraging the power of local communities.
+“Baha’ Mou,” for example, supports the Mouli community by facilitating market access for their mangrove honey products, fostering livelihoods.
+“Learning with Joy” is another example that enhances island dwellers’ access to primary education.
+These social interventions and continued engagement with the communities ensure permeance and longevity in these programs, an essential element of a blue carbon project in the Sundarbans.

 Bridge Schooling